Camille Cash, M.D.

 Many Reasons for Choosing Breast Augmentation

 Here are some compelling examples of women who have visited Dr. Cash for breast augmentation:

-- A mom with 3 kids, a regular minivan mom, came to talk to Dr. Cash about a tummy tuck and decided to get breast implants as well, to fill her post-childbirth empty skin back up.
+- A mom with 3 kids, a regular minivan mom, came to talk to Dr. Cash about a tummy tuck and decided to get breast implants as well, to help fill up her post-childbirth, empty skin.
 After surgery, the patient told Dr. Cash her procedure had a huge impact on her intimate life with her husband.
 She was amazed!